What Is Customer Effort Score?

 - Second, subtract the negative response percentage from the positive response percentage.

 In practice, a Customer Effort Score survey question should be implemented after every customer transaction or interaction.
 A compelling use case for this data is a customer service team and management can use Customer Effort Score , along with operational metrics such as repeat calls, transfers, and channel switching, to uncover high-effort pain points in customer interactions.
 The Customer Effort Score survey data can highlight opportunities to build loyalty and drive happiness.
-For example, CX leaders can identify where improvements can be made to move customers out of a negative experience or neutral territory into a positive experience.
+For example, CXOs and CX leaders can identify where improvements can be made to move customers out of a negative experience or neutral territory into a positive experience.

 What is a Good Customer Effort Score?